formello-forms/popper/readme.txt

 * Customizable border radius and box shadow
 * Display rules based on page/post/taxonomy or user roles

+> Block validation error
+> After an update you can see that sometimes a Popper block is not validating.
+To solve this, please edit the title of the block, save and reload.
+The block now is correctly displayed.

 **DOCUMENTATION**

 Here you can find [documentation](https://docs.formello.net/addons/popper).